Making your own potato chips is so incredibly easy. There are 2 pieces of equipment that you should have:

 My favorite dip is a Cumin-Sweet Smoked Paprika Aioli that I got from Florida Trend Magazine’s Top New Restaurant Martini’s & Tapas where I teach cooking classes at.
 Instead of making aioli fresh from eggs, I cheat and use store bought mayo.
 Two unlikely spice combinations of Cumin and Sweet Smoked Paprika just go together but you just don’t know why, kinda like Travis and Shannon.

-1 large garlic cloved, minced with garlic press
+- 1 large clove garlic, minced with garlic press

-Combine all of the above.
-If have the time, I recommend that you can make your own aioli.
-But, if you’re like me and crave potato chips and MUST HAVE THEM NOW, store bought mayo will do.
+- In a bowl, combine all of the above.
+If have the time, I recommend that you make your own aioli.
+But, if you're like me and crave potato chips and MUST HAVE THEM NOW, store bought mayo will do.